delonlee01/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1e.
-User enters the same tag (case-insensitive) multiple times.
+User enters the same tag multiple times.
     * 1e1.
 RecruitTrackPro displays an error message that the tag is duplicated.

       Use case ends.